Drop goal: In other football codes

 The drop-kick field goal is a rare but still legal part of American football and Canadian football, other football codes descended from rugby football.
 In both sports, it can be used to score a field goal (three points) or a conversion (one point).
 While both rugby balls and the American and Canadian football shape are prolate spheroids, the American and Canadian footballs gradually changed to become more elongated and pointed, a shape much more difficult to drop kick.
 As of 2019, the last successful drop kick in a professional American football game was when Doug Flutie drop kicked for an extra point in the New England Patriots' regular-season finale against the Miami Dolphins on 1 January 2006; prior to that, the last successful drop kick in a regular-season game was in 1941.
 Flutie's kick was in the last game of his career, and he did not usually kick the ball at all (dropped or otherwise) as he played quarterback.
+The maneuver is still occasionally encountered in arena football, where the drop goal is worth four points instead of the standard three for a placekicked field goal.

 In Australian rules football, a drop kick is a legal way of scoring a goal or a behind, but is rarely executed these days, as punting a goal is also legal and much easier to execute.